anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 "Composeable microservice building blocks" - that was the promise of containers.
 But in practice, composing containers is harder than the glossy brochure suggests.
 How do we deploy these things?
 What about monitoring and metrics?
 Can we perform rolling deploys?
 Is there a practical and easy path to service discovery?

 Deis is a container-based PaaS that is itself built on containers, so these and other questions about how best to build a container-oriented platform are all issues the team has encountered.
 Matt will share the experiments, decisions, and ongoing explorations that have led the team to choose technologies like Kubernetes, Ceph, Flannel, and etcd.

-#### <a name="storage"></a>_The Storage Elephant in the Container Room: What You Need to Know About Containers & Persistance_ <span style="font-size: smaller">- [Stephen Nguyen](#stephenn)</span>

-Containers are great for the stateless applications, but what about applications that rely on persistance of data?
-Stephen will talk about how to handle storage for your containers and. why running stateful services in containers can make a lot of sense.

-He'll also discuss some special considerations you need to understand when dealing with data & containers, including important differences between different types of storage technologies, 'linking' app containers to the storage they need, connecting app containers to non-containerized storage, and more.

 #### <a name="continuousdelivery"></a>_Continuous Delivery with Containers_ <span style="font-size: smaller">- [Nick Gauthier](#nickg)</span>